fbpx

 Trust, safety, and accountability are new rules that major platforms have committed to operating by following the Santa Clara principles.
 With the rise of disinformation and false content on the internet in general and the larger online information ecosystem of which social platforms are a part, trust is the currency with which social platforms and their online communities can thrive.
 Trust is the evidence users are engaged in a healthy debate online.
 They trust the information they read and the users they interact with.
 Accountability is the other side of the same coin.
 In a competitive, complex world of online spaces and competing ideals, social platforms must ensure they are accountable to their users by providing them with the metrics and the feedback when guideline enforcement mechanisms are applied to protect them from unfettered exposure to harmful online speech and online content.

-AI and the first line of defense
+AI and the first line of defense for Content Moderation

-The scale of content on modern internet platforms and the promise of social means that we have got to delegate some of the moderation work to algorithms and machines.
+The scale of content moderation on modern internet platforms and the promise of social means that we have got to delegate some of the content moderation work to algorithms and machines.
 While humans must stay in the loop, AI content moderation systems leverage the scale of large datasets of classified speech to filter harmful online content.
 The largeness of platforms like Facebook, Twitter, Tiktok, and YouTube and the hundreds of millions of pieces of user-generated content every day makes it imperative to implement AI systems for content moderation.
 Still, big and small platforms alike will benefit from these solutions in the long run.
 AI content moderation systems do not eliminate human moderators’ role, because contextual knowledge and judgment continue to be important.
 Human moderators also contribute to building up new training data that AI algorithms will act on instead of relying on copies from old AI models.

 A particularly robust AI content moderation system that adapts to several languages can help community managers and users in the pre-moderation phase.
 The AI system can both detect and hide offensive content but also educate users on the community rules they have agreed to before they commit a violation and create a healthier online environment conducive for healthy and constructive conversations and exchange of information.